Christians And Mental Illness

 Why Do Christians Experience Mental Illness?

 Just as unbelievers, Christians live in a world where there is brokenness, pain, and illness.
 Unfortunately, that brokenness means you or a loved one may at some point be affected by a mental illness.
+This reality highlights the importance of addressing Christians and mental illness in a compassionate and understanding way.

-Why Are Christians Afraid to Talk about Mental Health?
+Why Are Christians Afraid To Talk About Mental Health?

 Unfortunately, Lori’s fear isn’t unusual.
 Many within the church walls fear talking about their mental health issues.
 They worry they’ll be judged.
 They worry their families will be looked down on.
 Or, as with Lori, they may even fear that their family’s livelihood will be in danger.

 Some Christians are afraid to talk about mental illness because they’ve been shamed in the past.
 Perhaps they tried to reach out and were quickly shut down.
 Maybe they were told they should keep the struggle to themselves.
+This fear of stigma further complicates the relationship between Christians and mental illness, making it a topic that many avoid despite the need for open conversation.

-Why Isn’t the Church Doing More?
+Why Isn’t The Church Doing More?

 Three out of four pastors admitted they knew at least one person in their congregation had been diagnosed with a serious mental illness when surveyed.
 Yet despite the staggering figure, many churches are silent on this issue.